 Is Your Scale Broken: 5 Warning Signs

 If your scale gives inconsistent readings between items of the same weight, this is one of the more obvious signs that it may need to be replaced.
-If you are unsure, take one item (such as a 10-pound free weight) and place it on the scale platform multiple times.
+If you are unsure, take one item with a known weight (such as a 10-pound free weight) and place it on the scale platform multiple times.

 You should see the scale register the same weight each time, then return to the “000” display when the object is removed.
 If the scale registers anything other than 10 pounds or doesn’t return to zero, this may mean it’s having mechanical problems or load cell problems.